Arashek/ADE-stable-1.0/PROJECT_MANAGEMENT/ACTIVE_TASKS.md

 This document tracks all active tasks for the ADE platform development.
 It should be reviewed at the beginning of each development session and updated at the end of each session.

-## Current Development Phase: Local Testing with Enhanced Mission Control Focus
+## Current Development Phase: Local Testing with Core Functionality Focus

-The current focus is on enhancing the ADE platform's Mission Control interface while preparing for cloud deployment.
-We are implementing advanced visualization and monitoring tools to support the multi-agent ecosystem and provide a comprehensive project management experience.
+The current focus is on ensuring the ADE platform can properly receive and process prompts locally, with an error-free frontend, before advancing with additional dashboard components and visualizations.
+Our goal is to have ADE autonomously create simple applications based on user prompts.

 ## Task Status Legend